-The residential market in the Lone Star State is booming.
-As a current or prospective homeowner, your home is not merely a place to live, but also a valuable investment.
-At some point, you may wish to sell or refinance it.
-To increase its value—and make it a more comfortable place to live—you may conduct some home renovations sometime after you buy.
+As a current or prospective Texas homeowner, your property is not merely a place to live, but also a valuable investment.
+At some point, you might wish to sell or refinance it.
+To increase its value—and make it a more comfortable place to live—you might decide to conduct some home renovations.

 To get a sense of what a lien actually looks like, search for sample Texas versions of the form online (though the version filed on your home might look slightly different).
 Filing liens is intended to be a fairly simply procedure, as compared to filing a lawsuit.